benbuck/finestray/README.md

 - **Finestray**:
   Shows a some basic information about Finestray.
-- **Minimize all**
-  Minimizes all windows to the tray.
-This menu item will only be available if there are un-minimized windows.
-- **Restore all**
-  Restores all minimized windows to their original states.
-This menu item will only be available if there are minimized windows.
 - **Settings**:
   Shows the [Settings](#settings) window.
 - **Exit**:
   Exits the Finestray application.

-If your `Minimize placement` is set to `Menu` or `Tray and Menu`, then minimized windows will be listed in the context menu.
+Additionally, if your `Minimize placement` is set to `Menu` or `Tray and Menu`, then these menu items may also be
+available:

+- **List of minimized windows**
   You can click on these items to restore the corresponding window to its original location.
+- **Minimize all**
+  Minimizes all windows to the tray.
+This menu item will only be available if there are un-minimized windows listed in the context menu.
+- **List of non-minimized windows**

-If `Show windows in menu` is enabled, then non-minimized windows will be listed in the context menu, and you can click on these items to minimize the corresponding window to the tray.
+  You can click on these items to minimize the corresponding window to the tray.
+- **Restore all**
+  Restores all minimized windows to their original states.
+This menu item will only be available if there are minimized windows listed in the context menu.

 ## Settings